 At South Avenue Women’s Services, we provide careful, discreet, and effective medical abortion care for pregnancy up to nine weeks gestation.
 Our goal is always to provide you with the information and services you need to make the decision that is best for you.

-Early abortion takes place within the first nine weeks of pregnancy (or 63 days), counting from the first day of the last menstrual period.
+Medical abortion, sometimes referred to as early abortion, is a non-surgical procedure to terminate pregnancy within the first nine weeks (or 63 days), counting from the first day of the last menstrual period.

 - Empty your bladder before you begin.